 PPSSPP is a PSP emulator written in C++.
 It translates PSP CPU instructions directly into optimized x86, x64 and ARM machine code, using JIT recompilers (dynarecs).

 PPSSPP can thus run on quite low-spec hardware, including stronger ARM-based phones and tablets, as long as there's OpenGL ES 2.0 support.

 PPSSPP is an open source project, licensed under the GPL 2.0 (or later).
 Anyone is welcome to contribute their improvements to the code.
 The code is hosted at the Github page for PPSSPP, using the Git source control system.

 Following the Dolphin tradition, the PPSSPP project is very open.
 Anyone can participate directly in the development by making pull requests, and if you make substantial contributions you may be given rights to commit directly.

 You'll find yourself relying on the logs a lot to figure out what's really going on.
-As PPSSPP simulates the PSP OS, we get something similar to an strace.
+As PPSSPP simulates the PSP OS, we get something similar to a Unix-style strace.

 There's a headless (no display/audio) build, which is very useful when running the pspautotests through test.py - highly recommended way to find issues.